bmd-syd/docker-cmd/README.md

 Create and starts a Docker container from a Docker image.

 `docker run <image>`

+#### --publish
+Create and starts a Docker container from a Docker image, publishing a container's port(s) to the host.

+`docker run -p <host>:<container> <image>`

+By default no traffice coming into the localhost network is redirect to into the Docker container network.
+To redirect a request into a Docker container, an explicit PORT mapping must be set up.

 ### ps
 List all running Docker containers.